Essential Oils

 Your skin feels like it's coated with a film of toxins.

-However, if you trade in those harsh chemicals for a lighter, more natural cleanser and a natural air freshener, you'll be amazed at how great you feel.
+However, you'll be amazed at how great you feel if you trade those harsh chemicals for a lighter, more natural cleanser and a natural air freshener.

 Instead of using many expensive and harmful chemical cleaners, dilute apple cider vinegar with water and add a few drops of your favorite essential oil.
 The hardly noticeable odor of the vinegar will disappear as soon as it evaporates, leaving behind only the essential oil's light, healthy, and therapeutic scent.